omidsa1/omidsa1.github.io/index.md

 # Hello!

-I am a Research Assistant at the University of Kurdistan where I recently received my B.Sc. in Computer Engineer.
-My research interests include multimodal  ML for distributed and complex networks (as in IoT and social networks), Natural Language Processing and data mining and analytics.
+I am a research assistant at the University of Kurdistan, where I recently received my B.Sc. in computer engineering.
+My research interests include multimodal ML for distributed and complex networks (such as IoT and social networks), natural language processing, and data mining and analytics.

 ## Projects
 * Sentiment Polarity Analysis of Rotten Tomatoes Movie Reviews - internship [Slides]()
 * LDPC: Laplacian Density Peaks Clustering (state-of-the-art seed selection and clustering performance) - bachelor's final project [Code]()
-* IoT Data Anlysis of European Union's MONICA project
 * Capsule Networks: A Review [Slides]() [Document]()
 * Regional Activity of Risk Anticipation: A fMRI Study [Code]() [Slides]()
 * Hadoop Ecosystem: Distributed Computing and Big Data [Slides]() [Document]()
+* * IoT Data Analysis of European Union's MONICA project

+## Interests
+* AI, Natural Language and Networks fascinate me the most.
+I raed a paper on these topics each night!
+* I love books, but audiobooks have surpassed paper books and the Kindle as my favorite medium.
+* I am an avid hiker.
+It is something I mainly do for the joy of it; nevertheless, it is quite rewarding.
 *